TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Methology

-\textbf{Class Domain Prototype Information Disentanglement.} Previous meta-learning methods only have generalizations for new categories, but the performance is poor when faced with both cross-domain and few-shot tasks.
-Therefore, we propose a new prototype-based class-domain information disentanglement module.
-To better explore the correlation between different class and domain features for distinct components, class-domain-common and class-domain-specific, we add a branch for the foreground and background prototype calculations.
-Using pixel-level prototype calculations can make fuller use of feature representation, which is helpful in few-shot learning.
 Previous methods only rely on the support prototype set and anchor layer to calculate the transformation matrix.
 Due to intra-class variance, the support prototype cannot represent all the information in the category.
 Therefore, we propose to enhance the set of supported prototypes by querying the prototypes.
 We specifically focus on dual prototype enhancement and cross-domain feature transformation.
 We leverage cycle consistency between support and query functions to obtain query foreground and background prototypes.
 Based on these enhanced prototypes that can represent categories and their surroundings, learnable domain-agnostic modules can be used to compute efficient transformation matrices.
 The transformation matrix is then applied to the query features for cross-domain feature transformation.
 Representational archetypes are important for our cross-domain transformation.
 To this end, we construct a pixel-level fine-grained self-cycling supervision that reasons the query foreground and background to support enhancement.
 We perform forward matching to obtain the query features with the highest similarity to the supporting prospects.
 We then use these identified forward-matching query features to backward retarget the corresponding supporting features.
 If the supporting features found by reverse matching fall within the true supporting foreground mask, the identified query features are averaged and used to derive the foreground prototype.
 An enhanced background prototype is obtained through the same process.
-Assuming that $W$ represents the weight matrix of original features in the Anchor layer and $P$ represents the prototype of the foreground representation.
-Specifically, we use equation \ref{eq.1} to get P from W and A. The difference between our algorithm and HQ-SAM \cite{ke2024segment} for Multi-level features lies in the design of CDTAP module, which transfers the original multi-scale based on feature computation to multi-scale based on prototype computation.
+Let $W$ represent the weight matrix of original features in the Anchor layer and $P$ represent the prototype of the foreground representation.
+Specifically, we use $WP=A$ to obtain $P$ from $W$ and $A$ \text{\cite{lei2022cross}}, where $W$ is a learnable weight matrix, $P$ is the computed prototypes and $A$ is a representation matrix calculated from the distance between the center and other features.
+The difference between our algorithm and HQ-SAM \cite{ke2024segment} for Multi-level features lies in the design of the CDTAP module, which transfers the original multi-scale based on feature computation to multi-scale based on prototype computation.
+The prototype of foreground and background can be calculated by Equation ~\ref{Eq.1}